catarinareisdias/About/index.md

 The 'Display Options' allows the user to resize the input image (in _x_ and _y_) and control the contrast with the 'Logaritmic gradient' and 'Per layer gradient' checkboxes.
 The later makes the color space only consider the current layer values instead of the whole domain.

-Finallly, one can choose to show or hide thae tables with numerical data - 'Show Data Tables' checkbox.
+Finallly, one can choose to show or hide the tables with numerical data - 'Show Data Tables' checkbox.

 All these options are also available in the Output section.